Shih (composer): Career

-Style
+Musical style

 The music critic Dr. Christian Baier has described Shih's intentions as the "search for form as well as formal scepticism, richness of expression as well as absolute restraint and austerity.
 His music allows the performer rich space for free interpretation".

 Shih himself explains: "My music is not traditional, but conscious of tradition.
 As a composer, I am part of a long tradition, and I have to deal with this tradition.
 Of course I can turn my back, say farewell to tradition and live wholly for the experiment.
 But in doing so, one soon becomes lonely – not only as a human being, but also as an artist.
 It is necessary to be conscious of one’s cultural-historical past to arrive at an artistic, i.e. individual present."